 At-Home Laser Hair Treatment vs. In-Office

-When it comes to at-home devices, both Dr. Dhingra and Dr. Hartman agreed that they don’t come close to measuring up to the effectiveness of laser hair removal treatments performed by a board-certified dermatologist.
-Dr. Hartman pointed out that at-home devices aren’t even classified as lasers, instead using Intense Pulsed Light (IPL) to remove hair, which may lead to burns, blisters, excessive redness, hyperpigmentation, and even scarring.
-Another great point Dr. Hartman made was that at-home devices aren’t regulated by the FDA, meaning there is little research or evidence to prove their ability to remove hair—whether at all or permanently—when compared to procedures done by a dermatologist.
+When it comes to at-home devices, both Dhingra and Hartman agree that they don’t come close to measuring up to the effectiveness of laser hair removal treatments performed by a board-certified dermatologist.
+Hartman points out that at-home devices aren’t classified as lasers, instead using Intense Pulsed Light (IPL) to remove hair, which he says may lead to burns, blisters, excessive redness, hyperpigmentation, and scarring.

-However, Dr. Dhingra did mention the Tria line of hair-removal devices which, because they rely on IPL technology rather than true lasers, have been particularly well-received.
-Still, because IPL devices pose a risk to dark skin tones, it’s best to consult with a dermatologist.
+However, Dhingra mentions the Tria line of hair-removal devices which, because they rely on IPL technology rather than true lasers, have been particularly well-received.
+Still, because IPL and laser treatments pose a risk to dark skin tones, it’s always best to consult with a dermatologist.

 All in all, the side effects of laser hair removal are nominal.
 Some less-common side effects include blistering as well as skin lightening or darkening, so it’s vital to be open about any pre-existing conditions and habits with your practitioner beforehand.